 This is currently a hot trend in online advertising.
 It’s an advertisement that blends (combines) naturally with the rest of the text on a website or online page.
 The idea here is to create an advertisement that doesn’t look like an advertisement.

-The advertisements that are run on radio and television are called commercials.
+The advertisements that are run on radio and television are often called commercials.

 11. Word-of-mouth advertising